AxC1271/RISC-V-CPU/README.md

 ## ⚠️ Limitations

 This is a CPU running one instruction per program counter cycle but has no multi-stage pipelining, branch predictions, etc. to optimize the hardware to execute instructions as fast as possible.
-The reason I opted for the 1 Hz program counter was to:
+The reason I opted for a lower frequency clock for the program counter was to:

 - Visually see the program counter update incrementally using the Basys3 LED's
 - Easily validate the seven-seg output from the multiplexer module